Assessment and Feedback

-2. For existing students who commenced their programme of study prior to 2016/17, direct entrants to level 6, those undertaking accelerated degrees and students returning from interruption who are due to graduate in 2018/19:
+2. For existing students who commenced their programme of study prior to 2016/17, the following scheme applies:

-So if you commenced your programme of study before 2016/17 and had a profile of level 5/6 module marks as follows:
+So if you commenced your programme of study after 2016/17 and had a profile of level 5/6 module marks as follows:

 L5: 51 (20 credits), 67 (40 credits), 42 (40 credits), 53 (20 credits)